bb-Ricardo/check_redfish/README.md

 health status of systems which support Redfish.
 It will also create a inventory of all components of a system.

-Version: 2.1.2 (2026-03-16)
+Version: 2.2.0 (2026-09-01)

 mandatory arguments:
-  -H HOST, --host HOST  define the host to request.
+  -H, --host HOST       define the host to request.
 To change the port just
                         add ':portnumber' to this parameter

 authentication arguments:
-  -u USERNAME, --username USERNAME
+  -u, --username USERNAME
                         the login user name
-  -p PASSWORD, --password PASSWORD
+  -p, --password PASSWORD
                         the login password
-  -f AUTHFILE, --authfile AUTHFILE
+  -f, --authfile AUTHFILE
                         authentication file with user name and password --sessionfile SESSIONFILE
                         define name of session file